syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 ---
 title: Encrypting and Decrypting the PowerPoint Presentation
-description: Encrypting and Decrypting the PowerPoint Presentation; security in using presentation
+description: Encrypting and Decrypting the PowerPoint Presentation; security in using Presentation
 platform: file-formats
 control: Presentation
 documentation: UG